 The cover of the album has no writing, and is just her photo.
 The back, features another photo, the track listing and additional text.
 Among that text is the album title, Hurt.

-That’s Amanda’s handwriting.
-She literally had a hand in the creation of this album.
+The album title is in Amanda’s handwriting.
+So yes, she literally had a hand in the creation of this album.

 I am a broken person.
 I know that, and I’ve talked about it for many years in my music.
 But as screwed up as I am, I’ve managed to pull myself out of that pit of shit I was stuck in for so long.

 I never knew Amanda.
 I wish I did.
 I wish I was able to go back and fix this, to help her fight through the pain and hurt so she could be here, celebrating her 25th birthday this year.

 This did not have to happen, and though I can’t do anything about what happened to Amanda, I can do something about others.
 Amanda has shifted my gears, so to speak.
 You see, I was on a specific path but something happened.
 Think of me like an asteroid flying through space.
 I’m moving along on my path until out of nowhere, something smacks into me from the side.
 Now, my path has changed.

 I believe it was Amanda who smacked me.
 She hit me hard enough to knock me back on track and do what I need to be doing.
 Because of her, a few things have happened.

 First of all, my music is changing.
-You’ll see more of what I mean when Home is released in December of 2021.
+You’ll see more of what I mean when Home is released.

 Second, I’ve finally launched a side project I had wanted to do for some time.
 That project is called YouHaveAFuture.org.
 On the site, I provide advice and guidance through a blog.
-The main focus is on kids and teenagers who are suffering from depression, anxiety, loneliness, and other forms of self-conscious behavior.
+The main focus is on kids and teenagers who are suffering from depression, anxiety, loneliness, and other forms of negative self-conscious behavior.
 I relate a lot of my own past issues, some I’ve never mentioned before.
 I need them to understand that they aren’t alone and that this isn’t the end of their story.